 Article

-Indemnification clauses appear in nearly all commercial agreements.
-They are an essential risk allocation tool between the parties, and as such, they are one of the most commonly and heavily negotiated provisions in a contract.
+Indemnification provisions or clauses appear in nearly all commercial agreements.
+They serve as an essential tool for allocating risk between parties and are, therefore, among the most commonly and heavily negotiated provisions in a contract.

 What is indemnification?